Blaizzy/mlx-embeddings/docs/FAQ.md

 Note that if you are editing a core formula or cask you must set `HOMEBREW_NO_INSTALL_FROM_API=1` before using `brew install` or `brew update` otherwise they will ignore your local changes and default to the API.

+To undo your changes, run `brew update-reset`.
+It will revert to the upstream state on all Homebrew's repositories.

 ## Can I make new formulae?

 Yes!
 It’s easy!
 Just `brew create URL`.
 Homebrew will then open the formula in `EDITOR` so you can edit it, but it probably already installs; try it: `brew install <formula>`.
 If you encounter any issues, run the command with the `--debug` switch like so: `brew install --debug <formula>`, which drops you into a debugging shell.